earthly/earthly/README.md

 ### ♻️ Reuse, Don't Repeat

 Never have to write the same code in multiple builds again.
 With Earthly, you can reuse targets, artifacts, and images across multiple Earthfiles, even ones in other repositories, in a single line.
-Earthly is cache-aware, based on the Git commit hash of the repository, and has shared caching capabilities.
+Earthly is cache-aware, based on the individual hashes of each file, and has shared caching capabilities.
 So you can create a vast and efficient build hierarchy that only executes the minimum required steps.

 <h2 align="center">Where Does Earthly Fit?</h2>